-Sexual Harassment Agreed-Upon Procedure Agreed-Upon Procedure Results 26 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+Sexual Harassment Agreed-Upon Procedure Results Managements' Response 30 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
 Documentation demonstrating each employee completed at least one hour of sexual harassment training was available for all five of the selected employees/officials.
-The results did not include findings or criticisms.
-27 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
-The Clerk's office does not have a written harassment policy posted on their website.
-We will work with our auditors, and determine the cost benefit of adding our harassment policy on our website.
-Previously, the policy was not included on the website because we have communicated our policy regularly to our staff, and committed to regular sexual harassment training.
-28 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: The Entity provided an annual report, which documented the number of employees who have taken the sexual harassment training.
-No instances of sexual harassment were noted in the current fiscal year.
-The results did not include findings or criticisms. a.
+The results did not include findings or criticism.
+31 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
+The Clerk's office has a written harassment policy posted on their website.
+The results did not include findings or criticism.
+32 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+42:344: a.
 Number and percentage of public servants in the agency who have completed the training requirements; b.
 Number of sexual harassment complaints received by the agency; c.
 Number of complaints which resulted in a finding that sexual harassment occurred; d.
 Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e.
 Amount of time it took to resolve each complaint.
+The annual report was provided, no complaints were reported throughout the year.
+The results did not include findings or criticism.